Rajpratik71/linux-manPages/lesskey.md

        lesskey --version

 DESCRIPTION
        Lesskey is used to specify a set of key bindings to be used by less.
 The input file is a text file which describes the key bindings.
 If the input file is "-", standard input is read.
-If no input file is specified, a standard filename is used as the name of the input  file, which   depends   on   the   system   being  used:  On  Unix  systems,
+If no input file is specified, a standard filename is used as the name of the input file, which depends on the system being used: On  Unix  systems,  $HOME/.lesskey  is  used;  on  MS-DOS  systems,
-       $HOME/.lesskey is used; on MS-DOS systems, $HOME/_lesskey is used; and on  OS/2  systems  $HOME/lesskey.ini  is used, or $INIT/lesskey.ini if
-       $HOME is undefined.
+       $HOME/_lesskey  is used; and on OS/2 systems $HOME/lesskey.ini is used, or $INIT/lesskey.ini if $HOME is undefined.
 The output file is a binary file which is used by less.
 If no output file is specified, and the environment variable LESSKEY is set, the value of LESSKEY is used as the name of the output file.
-Otherwise, a standard filename is used as the name of the out‐ put file, which depends on the system being used:  On  Unix  and  OS-9 systems,  $HOME/.less is used; on MS-DOS systems, $HOME/_less is used;
-       and on OS/2 systems, $HOME/less.ini  is  used,  or  $INIT/less.ini  if
-       $HOME  is  undefined.
+Otherwise, a standard filename is used as the name of the output file, which  depends  on the system being used: On Unix and OS-9 systems, $HOME/.less is used; on MS-DOS systems, $HOME/_less is used; and on OS/2 systems, $HOME/less.ini is used, or $INIT/less.ini if $HOME is undefined.
 If the output file already exists, lesskey will overwrite it.

        The -V or --version option causes lesskey to print its version number and immediately exit.
 If -V or --version is present, other options and arguments are ignored.

        The input file consists of one or more sections.
 Each section starts with a line that identifies the type of section.
-Possible sections
+Possible sections are:
-       are:

        #command
               Defines new command keys.